CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

-  withStatistics, // optional - adds events, machUps and statistics, e.g. 'winRatio' withGroupings, // optional - include membership in group, pair, and team participants withOpponents, // optional - include opponent participantIds withEvents, // optional - defaults to true withDraws, // optional - defaults to true withMatchUps, // optional - include all matchUps in which the participant appears, as well as potentialMatchUps
+  withStatistics, // optional - adds events, machUps and statistics, e.g. 'winRatio' withGroupings, // optional - include membership in group, pair, and team participants withOpponents, // optional - include opponent participantIds withEvents, // optional - defaults to true if any other context options are specified withDraws, // optional - defaults to true if any other context options are specified withMatchUps, // optional - include all matchUps in which the participant appears, as well as potentialMatchUps

   scheduleAnalysis: {